A Stammering Monkey

 In the recent past, I stumbled upon a British stuttering support website, as I looked for possible ideas to overcome stuttering for my three-year-old son, who we discovered in the last few months had begun to stammer.
 On this website, some of the comments that were written by sufferers of the condition were extremely heartbreaking.
-Some sufferers said that they want to die and that waking up every day and meeting people is torture.
+Some sufferers said that they would rather die and that waking up every day and meeting people is torture.

 You see, what is normal activity for a person, like breathing or swallowing, for a stammerer is so stressful and shameful that it changes his/her personality.
-And the more you try not to or the more you think about it or the more people notice it or the more stressful the situation – the stammer gets impossibly worse.
+The more you try not to or the more you think about it or the more people notice it or the more stressful the situation – the stammer gets impossibly worse.

 But by the grace of God, I decided that I was not going to take this lying down.
-I decided to give my life completely to Jesus Christ and let him lead it in a way that I could never begin to dream.
+I decided to give my life completely to Jesus Christ and let Him lead it in a way that I could never begin to dream.
 I wanted to fight fire with fire and decided, of all things to become a speaker.
-At age 10, I gave my first sermon – of course I stammered through it.
+At age 10, I gave my first sermon – of course, I stammered through it.

 I studied at a Christian school (Clarence High, Bangalore, India) that had daily “assembly”.
 The entire school would gather for 15 minutes for a hymn and a small devotion.
 Once a year, the graduating class – the 10th grade – would conduct the assembly.
-When I was 15 and a part of the graduating class, I was chosen as the speaker to give the devotion for the annual assembly.
+When I was 15 and part of the graduating class, I was chosen as the speaker to give the devotion for the annual assembly.

 There is no cure for stammering.
 The only way to “solve” stammering is by learning how to deal with it.
 Nevertheless, thankfully, at the end of earthly time, the problem of the stammering monkey will be completely rectified: ‘The fearful heart will know and understand, and the stammering tongue will be fluent and clear’.
 (Isaiah 32:4)